ossia/score-docs/docs/reference-manual/processes/library/gradient.md

 ![Color automation]({{ site.img }}/reference/processes/color-automation.png "Color automation")

 This process allows to automate colors over time.

+# Usage

-Keypoints can be moved by dragging the vertical lines ; by pressing the little arrow at the top of each line, one can change the color.
+- Keypoints can be moved by dragging the vertical lines.
+- By pressing the little arrow at the top of each line, one can change the color.
+- Double-clicking adds a point.
+- Right-clicking removes a point.